rooseve/msg-rpc/README.md

 		//callback(error, result)
 	});

-#### What's the difference between Rpc and Message?
+#### What's the trick here?

-The trick here is: if you send 2 messages, say MsgA, MsgB.
-Then when you got a message back, let's say MsgC, it might be a response to some message sent out, but to which one, MsgA or MsgB, or something other?
+The trick here is: with only simple message interface, if you send 2 messages, say MsgA, MsgB.
+Then when you got a message back, let's say MsgC, it might be a response to some message sent out, but to which one?
+MsgA or MsgB, or something other?

-rpc solves such problem, when you got the rpc callback, it's for sure to be the result of corresponding rpc request.
+Rpc solves such problem, when you got the rpc callback, it's for sure to be the result of corresponding rpc request.

 ### What msg-rpc do?

-Providing some simple message communication methods, e.g. the ones with WebSocket, msg-rpc will use these methods to provide rpc functions, and more...
+Providing rpc support just over the simple message interface you got.

+Even more, msg-rpc also provides a special kind of rpc called **Rpc Service**, which make the rpc pushable, in other words, the server can also send a request to the client and expect some kind of response.

 ### How to use?

+####Install

+	npm install msg-rpc

+####Example

 > There's a socket.io example in the source.